michaeltoohig/bilolok/README.md

   - [x] delete videos UI
     - [ ] delete video/cover and original on backend
   - [x] restrict upload to verified users only
+  - [ ] allow upload video
+    - [x] handle video without sound
+    - [ ] limit to specific duration
+    - [x] limit to specific max size
+    - [ ] limit to square video only or process in task to sqaure video

 - [x] Shareable pages
   - [x] Check-ins